 In this tutorial, we will show you how to install WordPress on Linux Mint 20.
 For those of you who didn’t know, WordPress is an online, open-source website creation tool written in PHP.
 But in non-geek speak, it’s probably the easiest and most powerful blogging and website content management system (or CMS) in existence today.
-WordPress has a lot of plugins and themes to choose from, that another reason why it famous in this area.
+WordPress has a lot of plugins and themes to choose from, that another reason why it is famous in this area.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of WordPress blogs on a Linux Mint 20 (Ulyana).
+I will show you through the step-by-step installation of WordPress blogs on a Linux Mint 20 (Ulyana).

 Install WordPress on Linux Mint 20 Ulyana

 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 A Linux Mint LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.